Abdullah-aldaas/matrix-exponential-implementation/README.md

-# Random Matrix Generator – Bachelor Thesis Code (MATLAB)
+# Matrix Exponential Implementation – Bachelor Thesis Codes (MATLAB)
-This repository contains the MATLAB code used in my Bachelor thesis (Computing the Matrix Exponential via Scaling and Squaring with Subdiagonal Padé Approximation: Theory, Stability, and Numerical Experiments) to generate test matrices with specific properties.
+This repository contains the MATLAB codes used in my Bachelor thesis (Computing the Matrix Exponential via Scaling and Squaring with Subdiagonal Padé Approximation: Theory, Stability, and Numerical Experiments) to implement sexpm/sexpmv and generate test matrices with specific properties.

 ## Matrix Properties:
 - **Essentially nonnegative**